This course is a study of the origin, nature, purpose, mission, polity, and ministry of the church; a major emphasis will be on Baptist ecclesiology.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will participate in 4 Discussion Board Forums.
-The student will submit a thread of 300–400 words in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student will participate in four Discussions.
+The student will submit a thread of at least 300 words in response to the provided prompt for each Discussion.
 Each thread must be supported by the assigned readings, Scripture, and an example from either the student’s own experience or from an outside source.
-In addition to the thread, the student will reply to at least 2 peers’ threads in 100–200 words.
-(MLO: A, B, D)
+In addition to the thread, the student will reply to at least two peers’ threads of 100 words.
+(MLOs: A, B, D)